LiveByTheCode/squid-configuration-services/README.md

 There are 2 shell scripts for [enabling](./scripts/enable_bypass.sh) and [disabling](./scripts/disable_bypass.sh) whitelist bypass mode.
 These (or something analogous to them) will need to be copied somewhere on your host and made executable.
 Additionally [application.properties](./src/main/resources/application.properties) will need to be updated to reflect the script paths.

 # UI (because who wants to drag out curl every day)
-[Whitelist Manager](https://github.com/SimpleGeek/whitelist-manager) Is project that's currently in the works to provide a UI over this API.
+[Squid Config UI](https://github.com/SimpleGeek/squid-config-ui) is project that's currently in the works to provide a UI over this API.